revbayes/revbayes.github.io/tutorials/intro_graph_models/index.md

     y[i].clamp(y_obs[i])
 }
 ```
-Note that we have now clamped each observed value $y_obs$ to each stochastic node $y$.
+Note that we have now clamped each observed value `y_obs` to each stochastic node `y`.

 We have now fully specified the model, so we can begin specifying the inference
 algorithm.